 Book 5: The Treasure Ship: Kinkaid and the Alliance where Kinkaid takes command of America’s premier warship, the powerful 40-gun frigate Alliance, tasked with picking up 100,000 Spanish-milled dollars from the port of Havana, Cuba and delivering it to the coffers of Congress in Philadelphia.
 Needless to say there are many forces who hope to claim this vast fortune for themselves and others who would be just as happy to ensure it never reaches American shores.
 From the wind in the rigging to the roar of broadsides; with colorful characters, both old and new, "The Treasure Ship" is everything one expects in a Kinkaid adventure.

 Book 6: The Lake War: Kinkaid with the Inland Fleet A Prequel: This is takes us back to Kinkaid's first assignment, when he is sent to the New York woods to advise General Benedict Arnold in the building and fighting of an inland fleet on Lake Champlain that hopes to stop the British advance.

 The Sgt.
 Smith Trilogy is the true story of my father's experiences with the First Infantry Division during World War II, from North Africa to D-Day into Germany, based on documented history as well as stories my father told me.
 A vivid and unvarnished odyssey into the foxholes of WWII, this series is a gritty look at a war we should never forget.

-Volume One: Baptism of Fire: Sgt.
-Smith in the North African Campaign follows a squad of First Infantry Division soldiers to the rugged Tunisian desert of North Africa in their first experience of war.
-As members of the "Big Red One," the most famous division in the American Army, they do battle with the most famous units in the German Army; Rommel's Africa Corps, and the 10th and 21st Panzer Divisions.
+Baptism of Fire: Sgt.
+Smith in the North African Campaign follows a squad of First Infantry Division soldiers to the rugged Tunisian desert of North Africa in their first experience of war as they do battle with the elite soldiers of Rommel's Africa Corps.